 Removing the lift and turn drain stopper is a little tricky, so you will first need to understand how it works.
 When you need to open the drain, you have to lift and turn the stopper by its knob.
 Your first step to removing the drain cover is to open the drain and hold it still with one hand.
 Rotate the knob anti-clockwise to look for a screw set on it.
 If you do not find a screw, simply set it back in place by turning it in the opposite direction.
 Rotate the drain cover anti-clockwise until it becomes loose.
 Try using force while rotating it if it doesn’t come out easily.

-There might be a small screw on the stopper that needs to be loosened in order to get the stopper out; look for that screw and use a screwdriver to unscrew it.
+There might be a small screw on the stopper that needs to be loosened to get the stopper out; look for that screw and use a screwdriver to unscrew it.
 It’s better to not remove the screw entirely to avoid any chances of it falling into the drain.

 If you do not find any screw on the stopper, then it probably has a channel-pin mechanism.
 To remove this type of stopper, you have to lift it and turn it counter-clockwise; this will help you align the pin of the stopper with the slot of the channel.
 Pull the stopper upwards and you are done.